-At a high level, the formula replaces the last dot "." in the domain with an asterisk "*" and then uses FIND to locate the position of the asterisk.
+At a high level, the formula replaces the last dot "." in the domain with an asterisk (*) and then uses the FIND function to locate the position of the asterisk.
 Once the position is known, the RIGHT function can extract the TLD.

-which does the actual replacement of the last dot with "*".
+This snippet does the actual replacement of the last dot with an asterisk (*).

-The trick is that SUBSTITUTE has a forth (optional) argument that specifies which "instance" of the find text should be replaced.
-If nothing is supplied for this argument, all instances are replaced.
+The trick is that the SUBSTITUTE function has an optional forth argument that specifies which "instance" of the find text should be replaced.
+If nothing is supplied, all instances are replaced.
 However, if, say the number 2 is supplied, only the second instance is replaced.

-So, the formula needs to figure out which instance to replace, which is done here:
+To figure out which instance to replace, the LEN function is used: